 Deep Yellow Limited (DYL.AX) Tumas DFS Resource Upgrade Drilling Program Completed

-Perth, Australia, Feb 11, 2021 - (ABN Newswire) - Deep Yellow Limited (ASX:DYL) (HAM:JMI) (OTCMKTS:DYLLF) is pleased to announce the commencement of the Tumas 3 Reverse Circulation (RC) infill drilling program, located on EPL3496 (Figure 1*).
-The Project is held by Deep Yellow through its wholly owned subsidiary Reptile Uranium Namibia (Pty) Ltd (RUN).
+Perth, Australia, Aug 19, 2021 - (ABN Newswire) - Deep Yellow Limited (ASX:DYL) (HAM:JMI) (OTCMKTS:DYLLF) is pleased to announce successful completion of the Tumas DFS resource upgrade drilling program (ASX announcement 11 February 2021) at the Tumas 3 and 1 East deposits, located on EPLs 3496 and 3497 (Figure 1*).
+The Tumas Project is held by Deep Yellow through its wholly owned subsidiary Reptile Uranium Namibia (Pty) Ltd (RUN).

-All drill holes will be surveyed to provide equivalent uranium values based on down-hole radiometric gamma logging, carried out by qualified operators using a fully calibrated AusLog gamma logging system.
+The equivalent uranium values (eU3O8) are based on downhole radiometric gamma logging carried out by a fully calibrated AusLog gamma logging system.

 *To view tables and figures, please visit: